Catalog-based detection of unrecognized blends in deep optical ground based imaging: Classification Metrics

 \section{Classification Metrics}

-Metrics that are relevant for classification include \textbf{Cost}, \textbf{Recall}, \textbf{Precision}, and \textbf{Remain}, which are defined as follows.
+Metrics that are relevant for classification include \textbf{Cost}, \textbf{Recall}, \textbf{Precision}, \edit{\textbf{False Positive Rate (FPR)}} and \textbf{Remain}, which are defined as follows. \edit{We use the same notation as Eq.~\ref{eq:recall_cost} which we repeat here for clarity.
+Note that \textbf{Recall} is equivalent to the \textbf{True Positive Rate} (TPR)}.
 Let $B$ be the total number of unrecognized blends in the validation sample and $P$ the total number of pure galaxies.
 Then $B+P$ is the validation sample size.
 Let $R_b$ be the number of removed unrecognized blends, and $R_p$ the number of removed pure galaxies, then $R_b + R_p$ is the removed sample size, and $B + P - R_b - R_p$ is the remaining sample size after the removal.
 We define

 In words, Cost is the fraction of sample being removed; Recall is the fraction of total blends being removed; Precision is the fraction of blends among the removed sample; and Remain is the fraction of blends after removing certain objects.
 Ideally we would have high Recall, high Precision, and low Remain, all at a low Cost.
-In Fig.~\ref{fig:classification}, we repeat Fig~\ref{fig:res} as Panel A, and include 3 other ways to understand the performance of the classifiers: (B) Remain vs Cost, (C) Precision vs Cost, and (D) Precision vs Recall.
+In Fig.~\ref{fig:classification}, we repeat Fig~\ref{fig:res} as Panel A, and include 3 other ways to understand the performance of the classifiers: (B) Remain vs Cost, (C) Precision vs Cost, and (D) Precision vs Recall. \edit{A typical Receiver Operating Characteristic (ROC) curve for binary classification (TPR versus FPR) is shown in Fig~\ref{fig:som_rf_roc}.
+While a useful tool for judging binary classification in general, we found that replacing the FPR with the cost allows us to better understand the change in total catalog size.}

 We also show related statistics in Table.~\ref{tab:fullres}.